the-turing-way/the-turing-way/book/website/community-handbook/translation.md

 ## Motivation

 Translation is **a key step for internationalisation of _The Turing Way_** and any efforts in this regard are really welcome.
-Having translated versions of _The Turing Way_ can open the channels for communicating between communities of practice in several languages.
+Having translated versions of _The Turing Way_ can open the channels for communicating between communities of practice around the world.
 Translation is part of community building!

 Potential translators are members of _The Turing Way_ community who would like to use the materials for teaching and communication and new members that are not yet part of _The Turing Way_ community but can contribute.